bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)

 ChatGPT's access to information is impressive.
 Still, dumb questions don't yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
-This is where the famous expression "garbage in, garbage out" comes into play.
+This is where the famous expression "garbage in, garbage out" comes in.
 The better your questions and data, the better ChatGPT can help.

 #### ChatGPT is like a dog that wants to play fetch

-It's very excited to play fetch with you (retrieve whatever data is needed to help you solve a problem) but it can't understand what you're trying to do.
+It's very excited to play fetch with you (retrieve whatever data is needed to help you solve your problem) but it can't understand what you're trying to do.
 You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want "stick."
 ChatGPT only wants a treat and to be told it's a good boy. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

 #### ChatGPT is like an impressionable child